 Exquisite, Nature Mimicking Dental Materials

 Just as home builders have a range of materials and craftsmen to employ in constructing houses, dentists have access to a diverse range of dental materials and laboratory technicians when planning esthetic dental restorations.
-Dr. Fondriest has searched high and low, near and far to find the ceramics, bonding agents, and technology that he believes provides patients with the very best dentistry has to offer.
+Dr. Fondriest has searched high and low to find the ceramics, bonding agents, and technology that he believes provides patients with the very best dentistry has to offer.
 He has close relationships with respected dental ceramists and laboratory technicians who understand and can fulfill his demand for excellent esthetic dental restorations and prosthetics.
 From fillings to crowns, bridges to implants, Dr. Fondriest’s esthetic dental restorations are designed to look completely natural and endure the rigors of everyday function.

 Better materials make better esthetic dental restorations

 The porcelain that Dr. Fondriest uses is not only durable and stain resistant, but its color matches the natural coloring of your teeth, right down to their opalescence.

 But Dr. Fondriest understands that not all porcelain is created equal, which is why he’s enlisted the services of a master ceramist, who understands the unique challenges that come with improving teeth with outside sources.
 Our ceramist is a craftsman who’s able to sculpt the porcelain in a way that preserves the integrity of your natural teeth, while also achieving your cosmetic goals.

 With traditional veneers, Dr. Fondriest typically removes a small amount of enamel from your teeth to make room for the veneers, which are approximately 0.5 millimeters thick.
 The problem is that your enamel doesn’t grow back, which is why Dr. Fondriest and our ceramist are proud to offer no-prep veneers, which only measure 0.2 millimeters in thickness.